-The history behind hand paddles
+The History Behind Hand Paddles

 The rules of most swimrun races allow hand paddles.
 At a presentation for swimmers, Michael Lemmel was asked why hand paddles were allowed at the ÖTILLÖ race.
 His answer: “Why not?
 I don’t see it as a reason to restrict the competition.”

 Jan Swammerdam was a Belgian with many talents: biologist, anatomist, chemist, doctor and explorer.
-Already in 1658, he showed the Duke of Tuscany how to stimulate a nerve by using a pair of scissors.
+Back in 1658, he showed the Duke of Tuscany how to stimulate a nerve using a pair of scissors.
 This was 129 years before Galvani claimed this discovery.
-Duchenne de Boulogne was another jack of all trades, even though we’re now already in the nineteenth century. de Boulogne was a doctor, engineer, physiologist and therapist, and the first to use electrical muscle stimulation.
+In the nineteenth century, we have Duchenne de Boulogne, another jack of all trades. de Boulogne was a doctor, engineer, physiologist and therapist, and the first to use electrical muscle stimulation.

 Inspired by Swammerdam and de Boulogne, the Belgian Léon Lewillie started exploring human movement.
 Lewillie referred to himself as a kinesiologist, inventor, ergonomist, biomechanist, physiologist and historian.
-In addition, he was also a philosopher, humanist and, by the standards of that time, an elite athlete.
-Lewillie’s special distance was the 200 meter freestyle, where he was the Belgian champion.
+In addition, he was also a philosopher, humanist and—by the standards of that time—an elite athlete.
+Lewillie’s special distance was the 200m freestyle, where he was the Belgian champion.
 But he liked everything that had to do with water sports.
-In 1941, he became a Belgian champion in water polo at the young age of sixteen.
-Sure, this was remarkably young, but he was to become truly unique 40 years later, when he was once again in the winning team – now 56 years old.
-Ten years later, he found that he lacked the power to compete against young guys and instead started participating in masters swimming.
+In 1941, he became a Belgian champion in water polo at the young age of 16.
+Sure, this was remarkably young, but he was to become truly unique 40 years later, when he was once again in the winning team—now 56 years old.
+Ten years later, he found that he lacked the power to compete against younger men and instead started participating in masters swimming.

-His approach for how to succeed as a swimmer and in other water sports was all-round training.
+His approach for how to succeed as a swimmer and in other water sports was all-around training.
 In the 1960s, he studied the effect of hand paddles.
-He concluded that paddles deliver a higher rate of efficiency; in other words, that using paddles enables you to swim faster.
-Even if a training series using paddles may make your shoulders and wing muscles sore, the increased speed is the result of a better technique rather than more power.
+He concluded that paddles deliver a higher rate of efficiency; in other words, using paddles enables you to swim faster.
+Even if a training series using paddles makes your shoulder and wing muscles sore, the increased speed is the result of a better technique. rather than more power.

 The single largest variable in terms of energy consumption is stroke frequency.
-A lower stroke frequency thus means a lower consumption of energy.
+A lower stroke frequency means lower energy consumption.
 Given that your shoulders can handle the load and that your swimming is not affected negatively, hand paddles represent the best tool for swimming fast and saving energy.

-Later studies have confirmed Lewillie’s results, even those these have attempted to find out whether training with paddles can help even when swimming without paddles.
-Research shows that the time of the anchoring phase of the arm stroke increases when using paddles, whereas the time of the pull remains more or less the same.
-This results in you being able to keep a more even instantaneous speed when using paddles compared to when you’re not, which means that you need to use less force for accelerating your body in-between arm strokes.
-There is also a correlation between both speed and efficiency, on the one hand, and the size of the paddles, on the other.
-The larger the paddles, the faster the swimming and the less energy is consumed.
+Later studies have confirmed Lewillie’s results.
+There have even been studies that have attempted to find out whether training with paddles can help even when swimming without paddles.
+Research shows that the time of the anchoring phase of the arm stroke increases when using paddles whereas the time of the pull remains more or less the same.
+This results in you being able to keep a more even instantaneous speed when using paddles compared to when you’re not, which means that you need to use less force for accelerating your body between arm strokes.
+There is also a correlation between both speed and efficiency and the size of the paddles.
+The larger the paddles, the faster the swimming and the less energy that is consumed.
 Of course, there’s an upper limit, but given that the swimmer has a good technique, larger paddles will generally be beneficial.